 In The Legend of Zelda: Twilight Princess some strange edible blobs called Chu (which can go both ways, smaller junks can congeal to form a larger enemy); since each small Chu comes in a different color, it's important to avoid the merge if the player seeks to scoop the remaining fluids they leave after being killed.
 Chuchus in The Legend of Zelda: Skyward Sword are an especially annoying variant; as in Twilight Princess, they split into smaller Chuchus when sliced, which can re-combine into the original Chuchu, at full health.
 Additionally, if you slice horizontally, they split vertically, instantly falling back together.
 Only the smallest sub-Chuchus can be killed with your sword, and the biggest ones contain eight small ones, some of which might appear momentarily after 2 hits with your sword.
 Chuchus of any size can grab you and prevent you from attacking.
 And some of them can electrocute you through your sword when you hit them.

 Fryguy from Super Mario Bros.
-2. Hit him with mushroom blocks three times, and he splits into four smaller Fryguys, which only take one mushroom block hit each to kill.
+2, who provides the page image.
+Hit him with mushroom blocks three times, and he splits into four smaller Fryguys, which only take one mushroom block hit each to kill.
 Of course, with each mini-Fryguy you kill, the others get faster, making the last one far more dangerous than even the original big one.
 On top of that, some versions of the cartridge have a glitch that can leave the fight unwinnable if you get hit by one of the pieces while taking out another.

 The Phantamanta monster in Super Mario Sunshine probably takes the cake for number of "little asteroids".
 It splits 6 times to make 128 tiny manta ray ghosties—each split divides them up into 2 smaller ones except for the last, which splits them into 4.